TheJaredWilcurt/xpda-benchmark/README.md

 1. Download, fork, or clone this repo
 1. Run `npm install`
 1. Run `npm start`
+   * The initial run may be slightly worse for both, because it will be creating folders/files in the AppData folder on first run of any NW.js or Electron app (or anything based on Chromium)
    * You can run this multiple times.
-Depending on system resources you will get slightly different results (generall +/-1 second)
+Depending on system resources you will get slightly different results (generally +/-1 second)